MobuchiElly/online_store/README.md

 Online shopping application

-This is an online shopping mall built with MongoDb, Express, Node js and React(NextJS Framework)
+This is an online men's boutique built with MongoDb, Express, Node js and React(NextJS Framework)

-The complete product display, authentication and shopping experience.
+Feaures include complete product display, authentication and shopping experience.